Bruce Bégout: A World Without Ruins

 by LDV Studio Urbain

-The urban fabric, and architecture in particular, has always been a testament to past societies, and to the way in which civilizations preceding our own lived and were organized.
+The urban fabric, and architecture in particular, has always been a testament to past societies, and to the way in which the civilizations that came before us lived and were organized.
 However, after the construction of prestigious ancient works and the ingenious buildings of modernity, it may well be that today’s architecture is an exception.
 What if our current era of consumerism and industrial capitalism is doomed to no longer produce ruins?
 This is a question asked by Bruce Bégout in his book Obsolescence des ruines, published in 2022 by Éditions Inculte.
 Continue reading

 The Folly of the New Towns: From Infatuation to Torpor